-The costs of providing the various programs and other activities of the Land Trust have been summarized on a functional basis in the statement of functional expenses.
+The costs of providing the various programs and other activities of the Land Trust have been summarized on a functional basis in the statements of functional expenses.
 Accordingly, certain costs have been allocated among the program and supporting services benefited.
 The expenses that are allocated include compensation and benefits which are allocated on the basis of estimates of time and effort.
+Any other costs that cannot be specifically identified to a functional area are allocated based on the percentage of total compensation and benefits.